wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <!-- TOC --><a name="multi-query-attention-mqa-and-grouped-query-attention-gqa"></a>
 #### Multi-Query Attention (MQA) and Grouped-Query Attention (GQA)
 As mentioned previously, the size of KV cache is propotional to `d_model`, i.e. `n_heads * d_model/n_heads`.
 One optimization proposed in ([Shazeer et al 2019](https://arxiv.org/abs/1911.02150))[^ref-mqa] to reduce the KV cache size is to let all heads share the same key and value, but still using different queries.
+This eliminates the `n_heads` multiplier and the KV cache size is propotional to `d_model/n_heads`.

 <p align="center">
   <img src="/images/inference-optimization/mqa_gqa.png" width="600"><br />
   Figure: Multi-Head, Group-Query, and Multi-Query Attentions
 </p>

-[Ainslie et al 2023](https://arxiv.org/abs/2305.13245) [^ref-gqa] has discovered that MQA is too aggressive and the model performs degrades, especially when the model size increases.
+Later, [Ainslie et al 2023](https://arxiv.org/abs/2305.13245) [^ref-gqa] discovered that MQA is too aggressive and the model performance starts to degrade, especially when the model size increases.
 Grouped-Query Attention (GQA) [^ref-gqa] was proposed to have a group of queries (instead of all) sharing the same key and value, which is a tradeoff between KV cache size optimization and model quality.
-  * Llama-3[^ref-llama3] ([Dubey et al 2024](https://arxiv.org/abs/2407.21783)) uses GQA.
+GQA has already been adopted in the recently released Llama-3[^ref-llama3] ([Dubey et al 2024](https://arxiv.org/abs/2407.21783)) model.

 <!-- TOC --><a name="mixture-of-expert-moe"></a>
 #### Mixture of Expert (MOE)